A big list of wickedly productive things to do at home when bored or stuck.

 You need to have all the tools in place, all the skills required and a whole boatload of persistence in order to get these done quickly.

-Obviously, the urgency comes from the fact that many of us are only stuck at home because we’re self-isolating, under quarantine or following directives for a national lockdown.
+Obviously, the urgency comes from the fact that many of us are only stuck at home because we’re following government directives.
 These could be lifted at any time, which means we could be back to our normal 9-5 with little warning.

 If you don’t have such a time limit, then you can certainly take your sweet time doing these things.